chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 **Definition**: The block of code executed each iteration.

-**Relation**: It achieves the iteration goal, maintains or utilizes loop invariants, and perform the actions of loop variants.
+**Relation**: It achieves the iteration goal, utilizes and maintains loop invariants, and update loop variants to ensure progress.

 **Importance**: Performs the real work, transitions from one iteration to the next, core of the repetition.

 **Notes**:
 - **Iteration Dependency**: Depending on the concrete code, iterations could be dependent or independent.
-  - Independent iteration have no dependence on previous iterations. e.g., printing elements.
+  - *Independent iteration* have no dependence on previous iterations. e.g., printing elements.
-  - Dependent iteration builds upon previous iterations. e.g., DP, prefix sums.
+  - *Dependent iteration* builds upon previous iterations. e.g., DP, prefix sums.
-- For dependent iteration, the loop body shows how we use the properties of the `#i-1` iteration to accomplish the properties of `#i` iteration.
+- For dependent iteration, the loop body's job is to take the state from `#i-1` iteration to produce the state for `#i` iteration.

-**Code Examples** (dependent iteration, Fibonacci):
+- **Idempotent Loops**: Some loops can run multiple times with no state change, which is idempotent behavior.

+**Code Examples**:
 ```java
 // Loop goal: compute Fibonacci sequence up to n
 // Dependent iteration, the fibonacci number of i depends on previous two fibonacci numbers